PurelyNicole/homeassistant-config-IN/docs/_setup/addons.md

 # Add-Ons

 Home Assistant can be expanded with offical add-ons and community add-ons.
-I am utilizing the following:
+These add system functionality that is not built into the Home Assistant default installation.

 ## Offical
 * Check Home Assistant Configuration